cristidragomir97/robotics-images/README.md

 All these commands prepare catkin to build all the dependencies before building our package.

 Not all dependencies are ROS packages,  but we can use rospack to install any other system libraries we might be missing.

 ```bash
 rosdep install --from-paths src --ignore-src --rosdistro=noetic --os=ubuntu:focal -y
 ```

-We are finally ready to build everything
+We are finally ready to build everything,

 ### 3. Build everything
 If you are trying to build a package found on the web, you might want to check their official repository for more accurate build and installation instructions.
 If you are working on your own code, this is a good place to start.